8 things you need to include in your data science résumé, from one data scientist to another

 Don’t be afraid of multi-dimensional problems.
 Your mind can easily understand problems in three dimensions because it can picture the problem.
 Some people cannot handle a problem with more than three dimensions because they need to represent the problem in their mind to start working on it.
 As a Data Scientist, you should be able to overcome this limitation.

-When you’re writing a data science résumé, a one-pager is not always the best idea, but the first page does hold greater importance because it influences the recruiter’s first impression.
+When you’re writing a data scientist résumé, a one-pager is not always the best idea, but the first page does hold greater importance because it influences the recruiter’s first impression.
 I would however recommend a maximum of three pages.